 The company has taken advantage of the exemptions conferred by IAS 24 from the requirement to disclose transactions between wholly owned subsidiary undertakings.

-A total of 875,000 (2021: 1,000,000) share options were granted during the year to five key management personnel (2021: nine).
+A total of 200,000 (2022: 875,000) share options were granted during the year to one member of key management personnel (2022: five).